islandproblem/islandproblem/essay.md

 But, despite all these problems, *at least we'd have this off-switch.*

+However, how does this fare when we hit it with our hammer?

+Well, it depends on whether the human-level AI models of the future can realistically run on today's hardware.

+Again, even if we get microchip companies to add this off-switch, there are still a lot of GPUs out there.

+If these hypothetical AGI models can run on NVIDIA H100s, then we would need to agree to decommission and destroy current NVIDIA H100s while we simultaneously replace them with hardware that has this centralized off-switch.
+Is it even possible to find all of them, or even a majority of them?

+Further, in 2025, these H100s cost :note{text="over $30K each" note="Here is a current listing on Newegg: " end-link-text="NVIDIA H100" end-link="https://www.newegg.com/p/N82E16888892002"}.
+But once they are replaced by newer GPUs, like B100s, then these H100s will become less expensive and easier to acquire.

 ::

 ::expanding-header{header="Compute Governance?" subheader="What if we control access to the GPUs needed for AGI?"}